 - Intermediate/Advanced Clogging

 Bruce Spencer is one of the founding members of Louisville’s Angleterre Morris team and was the team’s fool and street barker for more than 20 years.
 He has written, directed, and performed in mummers plays with Angleterre and elsewhere.
 Bruce holds a master’s degree in Literature from the University of Louisville and enjoys collecting and reading folk literature.

 Patty is a member of the Ritchie Family of Eastern Kentucky with a repertoire of traditional Appalachian songs and singing games.
 She plays dulcimer and sings and enjoys leading groups in song.

-Will coordinate Morningsong and Stories and Evening Parlor.
+Coordinator of Morningsong and Stories, and Evening Parlor

 Alice grew up singing and playing traditional, bluegrass and gospel music with her family in the McLain Family Band.
 She is an early elementary school teacher and plays bass in the Berea Cast-Offs.

 Nathan is an extraordinary character who chooses to play the double bass and fiddle to express his musicness.
 He regularly plays with Mostly Music, Schrodinger’s TomCats, and Big City Groove.
 His greatest thrill, however, is making music with daughters Adéla and Anna for parties and in a band called: DreamDance.
 Nathan brings his love of music to others through teaching orchestra in the public schools, and as music director at his church in Lexington.
 Nathan is also one of the world’s most unrecognizable random storytellers.